DePhoegon/delchoco-forge/README.txt

 -JEI (for now, just bad book in it atm)
 -Configured (just highly suggested)
 -Patchouli (Guide Book)  - Not yet put in.

+Naming Now works Correctly, and  So does the stat screen